INSTRUCTIONS FOR AUTHORS

 Acknowledgements: these should include support, advice or technical help from collaborators who do not qualify as authors, as well as eventual sponsors of the work described.
 Similarly to what is required for literature reviews (see above), also for original articles "key sentences" and "key points" are required.

 Diagnostic corners are published on two adjacent pages and concern the following topics: neurology, cytology, diagnostic imaging, cardiology, ophthalmology, oncology, orthopaedics, emergency care, reproduction, internal medicine, dermatology and medical practice in unconventional animals.
 A maximum of 2 authors is expected for each diagnostic corner.
-The first page contains a brief description of the case, with 1-2 figures and from 1 to 3 open questions on the case.
+The first page contains a brief description of the case, with 1-2 figures and/or videos and from 1 to 3 open questions on the case.
 The second page provides an answer, in a conversational way, to the questions presented in the first page.
-The second page should include 1 or 2 figures.
+The second page should include 1 or 2 figures and/or videos.
 If necessary, the same figures of the first page can be used; the function of the figures is to provide useful elements for a more exhaustive understanding of the clinical case.
 From 2 to 5 bibliographic references are accepted.

 The text must be divided as follows: introduction, description of the clinical case (medical history, clinical picture, differential diagnoses, diagnostic procedures, therapy and evolution) and discussion.
 The clinical cases may concern a single case or may involve more cases, separately or as a group.
 When more cases are described separately, a serial number should be assigned to each case (e.g., Case 1, Case 2).
+When possible, videos should be included.

 Similarly to what is required for literature reviews (see above), also for clinical cases "key sentences" and "key points" are required.